gabochi/rampcode/README.md

 ## Setup
 You'll need **Pure Data**, you can download it for any system since it's free and is present on most Linux repositories.
 Open the rampcode patch, it receives messages via **pdsend** (a communication program, commonly installed with Pure Data).

 I will tell you how I do it but you can find the way that you prefer.
+If you use Atom, skip this part.

 I use **Gedit** (A simple Linux editor) and define an external tool with a script as follows: